dfed/swift-async-queue/README.md

 ### CocoaPods

-To install swift-async-queue in your iOS project with [CocoaPods](http://cocoapods.org), add the following to your `Podfile`:
+To install swift-async-queue in your project with [CocoaPods](http://cocoapods.org), add the following to your `Podfile`:

 ```
 platform :ios, '13.0'